kboeh002/CS-312/CS 460/projections.md

-# Preliminaries for the project
+*NOTE: Preliminaries for the project- windowing systems*
-* windowing systems